-Would you believe more than one-half of your home’s energy costs are linked to heating and cooling?
-That is the reason why it’s so important to have an energy-efficient HVAC system.
+Where you aware that more than half of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s essential to maintain an energy-efficient HVAC system.

-In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save customers money and encourage sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save homeowners money and promote sustainability.

 - Save Americans $1.9 billion annually.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of this writing, nothing, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+For the time being, very little, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces